AirLiquide/predictable.farm.embedded-software/siemens-iot2000/README.md

-Predictable Farm — iot2000 flavour
+Predictable Farm — Siemens iot2000 flavour
 ---

+### Installation

+Node modules should be installed in `/usr/lib/node_modules/` beforehand;

+The `start.sh`  script should be launched at boot time.

 ### Relevant documentation